kubermatic-labs/kkp-using-argocd/README.md

 1. Seed DNS record AFTER seed has been added (needed for usercluster creation).
 Seed is added as part of ArgoCD apps reconciliation above
     ```shell
     # Apply DNS record manually in AWS Route53
+    # Loadbalancer details from k get svc -n kubermatic nodeport-proxy
     # *.self.seed.argodemo.lab.kubermatic.io
     ```
 1. Now we can create user-clusters on this master-seed cluster
 1. (only for staging letsencrypt) We need to provide the staging letsencrypt cert so that monitoring IAP components can work.
 For this, one needs to save the certificate issuer for `https://argodemo.lab.kubermatic.io/dex/` from browser / openssl and insert the certificate in `dev/common/custom-ca-bundle.yaml` for the secret `letsencrypt-staging-ca-cert` under key `ca.crt` in base64 encoded format.
 Post saving the file, commit the change to git and re-apply the tag via `make push-git-tag-dev` and sync the ArgoCD App .

-#### Installation of dedicated KKP seed
+### Installation of dedicated KKP seed
 > **Note:** You can follow these steps only if you have a KKP EE license with you.
 With KKP CE licence, you can only work with one seed (which is master-seed combo above)

 We follow similar procedure as master-seed combo but with slightly different commands.
+We execute most of the below commands, unless noted otherwise, in 2nd shell where we have exported kubeconfig of dev-seed cluster above.

 1. Install ArgoCD and all the ArgoCD Apps
     ```shell
+    cd <root directory of this repo>
     make deploy-argo-dev-seed deploy-argo-apps-dev-seed
+    # get argocd admin password via below command
+    kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
     ```
 1. Apply ClusterIssuer.
 Note: During the demo, we are using staging letsencrypt certificate provider.
 In real world, you should use production lets-encrypt certificate issuer.
 Just need to change the url in below.
-TODO: Can we not roll this out via ArgoCD as well?
     ```shell
     kubectl apply -f dev/clusterIssuer.yaml
     ```